ekoindia/transaction-report-generator-ui/README.md

 ### Submission

--   On submission, the form validates all fields and sends a POST request to the appropriate API endpoint based on the selected transaction type.
+-   On submission, the form validates all fields and sends a POST request to the appropriate API endpoint based on the selected transaction type and admin code selection.
+-   Webhook URLs are managed in `webhookEndpoints.js` for easy updates.
 -   Success and error messages are displayed to the user.

 ## Contributing